loucass/secret-notes/README.md

 **Secret Notes** is a unique and creative note-taking application designed to look like a simple weather app at first glance.
 Upon entering a specific password, the interface transforms into a beautifully designed note-taking platform with a macOS-inspired aesthetic.
 <br /><br />
-**By typing "open" the secret notes will open**
+**By typing "open" the secret notes will open** or in the mobile view it will display a search input to type the password

 ## Features